mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 On top of that we may (or may not) have the following:

 - Other parties who have established p2p connection with the current user.
-- Real-time communication with another application service.
+- Real-time communication with application server.

 Given the multiple communication protocols (HTTP, WebSocket, UDP via WebRTC) we need different package formats: